Seven Types of Plastic

 How To Recycle It?
-Most curbside recycling services accept PET or PETE containers, as long as they are empty and rinsed free of food or other contaminants.
+Most curbside recycling services accept PET or PETE containers if they are empty and rinsed free of food or other contaminants.
 Before attempting to recycle caps with plastic bottles, you should check with your local recycling program to see if they accept them.
-Some places may ask that you leave the caps on, some will accept the caps but request that you separate them, and some will request that you discard them.
+Some places may ask that you leave the lids on, some will take the caps but request that you separate them, and some will request that you discard them.
 This is because the tops might be made from a different type of plastic.

 What Is It Recycled Into?
 PET is commonly melted down and spun into fibers for clothing and carpeting and is also made into fiberfill for insulated clothing, furniture, and pillows.